-In this paper, we propose a method called \textbf{CroSel} (Cross Selection of Confident Pseudo Labels), which leverages historical prediction information from deep neural networks to accurately identify true labels for most training examples.
+In this paper, we propose a method called \textbf{CroSel} (\textbf{Cro}ss \textbf{Sel}ection of Confident Pseudo Labels), which leverages historical prediction from deep neural networks to accurately identify true labels for most training examples.
 Our selecting criteria are based on the assumption that if a model consistently predicts the same label for an input image with high confidence and low volatility, then that label has a high probability of being the true label for that example.
 Using the cross selection strategy, the true labels of the vast majority of training examples can be accurately identified, with only negligible noise.
-Moreover, in order to avoid sample waste and tiny noise resulting from the selection, we also proposed a co-mix consistency regularization to generate trainable targets for all examples.
+Moreover, in order to avoid sample waste and tiny noise resulting from the selection, we also propose a co-mix consistency regularization to generate trainable targets for all examples.
 This regulation term serves as an essential complement to our method, which can further enhance the scope and accuracy of our selection of ``true" labels.
-The algorithm details are shown in Section 3.
+The algorithm details are shown in Section \ref{section:method}.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a cross selection strategy to select the confident pseudo labels in the candidate label set based on historical prediction information.
-This strategy shows high selection precision and selection ratio of ``true" labels in the experiment. \item We propose a new consistency loss regularization term that can leverage MixUp~\cite{zhang2017mixup} to enhance the data and generate trainable targets as an important supplement to our method. \item We experimentally show that CroSel achieves state-of-the-art performance on common benchmark datasets.
-We also provide extensive ablation studies to examine the effect of the different components of CroSel.
+Our main contribution can be summarized as follows: \begin{itemize} \item We propose a cross selection strategy to select confident pseudo labels in the candidate label set based on historical prediction.
+Our approach demonstrates a notable combination of high precision and ratio in selecting "true" labels within candidate label sets. \item We introduce a new consistency regularization term that can leverage MixUp~\cite{zhang2017mixup} to enhance the data and generate trainable targets for all examples, serving as an important supplement to our method. \item We experimentally show that CroSel achieves state-of-the-art performance on common benchmark datasets.
+We also provide extensive ablation studies to examine the effect of the different components of CroSel. \end{itemize}